 Cycling was also on the agenda in Peru, where a massive bike ride was organized in the capital, Lima, to commemorate World Environment Day.
 In Brazil, 10 states organized bike rides over the course of a week, while the Ministry of Environment formally launched the National Air Quality Monitoring Network.

 In Argentina, the World Rugby U20 Championship joined the World Environment Day celebrations.
 The tournament is taking place in the cities of Rosario and Santa Fe, in Argentina, June 4-22.
 During the weekend, seven of twelve participating captains planted a ceibo tree, Argentina’s National tree.

-Several capital cities or megalopolis in Latin America have not met at some point WHO’s air quality standards, for example, Santiago de Chile, Lima, Mexico City, La Paz, Buenos Aires or Sao Paulo.
-But too often smaller cities do not meet air quality standards either.
+Several capital cities or megalopolis in Latin America have not met at some point WHO’s air quality guidelines, for example, Santiago de Chile, Lima, Mexico City, La Paz, Buenos Aires or Sao Paulo.
+But too often smaller cities do not meet air quality guidelines either.

 “Nobody should have to choose between using a mask to go outside or be forced to stay indoors at home.
 No, we are entitled to live and enjoy outdoors, in sustainable and resilient cities and rural areas.
 Our right is to #BeatAirPollution and live in a pollution free planet”, said Leo Heileman.

 About UN Environment: